 In Sweden

-When the White Boat S/S Kastelholm arrived in Malmö after one night at sea all the passengers have to be registered and disinfected and checked for lice.
+When the White Boat S/S Kastelholm arrived in Malmö after one night at sea, all the passengers had to be registered and disinfected, and checked for lice.
 All these procedures were done on the day of arrival, July 26, 1945.
-The sick children were transfered to Nya Lungkliniken i Malmö.
-Thereafter, 20 older girls and the mothers with small children were send together with Hermina, Bonsel and Ms Fernandes to Sundsgården close to Helsingborg.
-Luba, and the older girls were transferred to Bjärred (north of Malmö and the older boys from the group to house in Gåsebäck also close to Helsingborg.
-The children that were hospitalized at Nya Lungkliniken were thereafter moved to Welanderhemmet and sister May.
+The sick children were transferred to Nya Lungkliniken i Malmö.
+Thereafter, 20 older girls and the mothers with small children were sent together with Hermina, Bonsel, and Ms Fernandes to Sundsgården close to Helsingborg.
+Luba and the older girls were transferred to Bjärred (north of Malmö and the older boys from the group were housed in Gåsebäck, also close to Helsingborg.
+The children who were hospitalized at Nya Lungkliniken were thereafter moved to Welanderhemmet and sister May.

 |

 From Kinderheim in Bergen-Belsen to the hospital in Malmö - Nya Lungkliniken.
-Here, Doctors card of Siwek Rozia.
+Here, the doctor's card of Siwek Rozia.
 In red info that she should be thereafter transferred to the Wellanderhemmet.

 From Sweden to France

-Dr Robert Collis, head paediatrician in Bergen-Belsen Hospital directly after the liberation brought six ailing, mostly Jewish, orphans from Sweden to Ireland for adoption and institutional care.
-The children were brought to Sweden with White boat action in July 1945.
+Dr Robert Collis, head paediatrician in Bergen-Belsen Hospital, directly after the liberation, brought six ailing, mostly Jewish, orphans from Sweden to Ireland for adoption and institutional care.
+The children were brought to Sweden with White Boat Action in July 1945.
 Collis, with his wife at that time, Phyllis, adopted two of them.
-Robert Collis later remarried with Han "Han" was born Johanna Hogerzeil in Amsterdam.
-She knew five languages, including Yiddish and in she played a vital role in interviewing mostly Jewish children from nine countries, where possible identifying their origins.
-The information that was later found in childrens DP-2 cards.
+Robert Collis later remarried Han.

 From Sweden to France

-The biggest group of Holocaust survivors who came to Sweden with White Boats at the end of WWII left Sweden on February 24 1947 on the boat S/S Ulua.
-Several children left on that occasion as they had older siblings that decided to go to Eretz Israel in this way.
+The biggest group of Holocaust survivors who came to Sweden with White Boats at the end of WWII left Sweden on February 24, 1947 on the boat S/S Ulua.
+Several children left on that occasion as they had older siblings who decided to go to Eretz Israel in this way.

-Emil Glück wrote in his bok: "When finally the different transport had departed and only the youngest children remained, the leadership in Paris decided that around 100 of them were to be transferred to France and there educated before continuing to Israel.
-It was possible to find space for them on the ship (Kastelholm" that was departing for Calais.".
-It is likely that the group he is referring to is the group at Children's house at Chateau de la Serra in Villette D'Anthon.
+Emil Glück wrote in his book: "When finally the different transport had departed and only the youngest children remained, the leadership in Paris decided that around 100 of them were to be transferred to France and there educated before continuing to Israel.
+It was possible to find space for them on the ship (Kastelholm) that was departing for Calais.".
+The group he is referring to is likely the group at the Children's house at Chateau de la Serra in Villette D'Anthon.

 It is possible that another group, final group of 150 youth that departed from Sweden to Israel at the end of 1948 also passed through the France to one of the ports at the South.